Part I: Microplastic pollution and the effects of phthalates and other plastic-born chemicals on Alaska’s ecosystems and Alaskans’ health

 Plastic-Derived contaminants in Aleutian Archipelago seabirds with varied foraging strategies (Padula & Beaudreau, 2020) – https://www.akaction.org/wp-content/uploads/Padulaetal2020.pdf

 Estimating the abundance of floating macro-debris in the marine environment: a comparison between distance sampling and fixed-width strip-transect techniques – Sixth International Marine Debris Conference – Sauria et al, 2018

-The next webinar in this two-part series will take place on August 18.
-Register for this webinar here!
+The next webinar in this two-part series took place on August 18.

 Veronica Pedula is the Academic Program Director at the Bering Sea Campus and Research Center at Aleut Community of St. Paul Island.
 She received her Master’s in Fisheries from the University of Alaska Fairbanks (UAF) in 2013 and is currently working on her PhD at the School of Fisheries and Ocean Sciences at UAF, investigating the impacts of plastic marine debris and phthalate exposure on Bering Sea food webs.
 Her work also explores trends in marine debris in this region and threats to subsistence species on St. Paul Island, Alaska.

 This call was hosted by the CHE-Alaska Partnership, which is coordinated by Alaska Community Action on Toxics (ACAT).